YggdrasilPlatform/Documentation/yggdrasil/connectors/pmod.rst

 .. _PmodConnector:

-Pmod Connectors
+PMod Connectors
 ===============

-Pmod is an interface used mainly in extension boards for development platforms and has multiple different types.
+PMod is an interface used mainly in extension boards for development platforms and has multiple different types.

 .. seealso::
     * :ref:`UART Hardware Driver <UartInterface>`